MORE ABOUT THE MK MEIER FAMILY

 Why the name?

 The reason for calling ourselves the “MK Meier Family” is simply because we come from several generations of families who left their home countries to sojourn in a completely new country to learn its language and culture and share a heavenly love that transcends all cultures and languages.
-Both Stephen and Cristina’s parents were missionaries.
-Cristina’s grandparents were also missionaries, which makes Cristina’s mother an “MK” herself.
-Both Stephen and Cristina have had the term “missionary kid” or “MK” applied to them their whole lives.
+Both Stephen and Cristina’s parents lived this kind of adventurous lifestyle.
+Cristina’s grandparents also felt the same calling, which makes Cristina’s mother an “MK” herself.
+Both Stephen and Cristina have had the term “MK” applied to them their whole lives.
 (Note: If you are still not sure what the term “MK” means, feel free to contact us for a better explanation.)

-Stephen and Cristina became overseas missionaries for the first time in the fall of 2008 when they moved to Quito, Ecuador to work at the Alliance Academy International of Quito, Ecuador.
+Stephen and Cristina became followed their parents’ examples for the first time in the fall of 2008 when they moved to Quito, Ecuador to work at the Alliance Academy International of Quito, Ecuador.
 At the time of their move, they had one child who was 12 months old and one child in the womb.
 During their time in South America, they were proud to pass the title of ‘MK” down to their sons, Jared and Luke.
 In the spring of 2011, their family expanded to include a little girl by the name of Grace.

 Where did they go from there?

 Stephen and Cristina Meier left Quito, Ecuador (South America) with their three kids in the summer of 2011 and landed in a little town just south of Houston, Texas.
 Stephen was the head of school at a Christian school in Lake Jackson, Texas called Brazosport Christian School for six years.
 Cristina was a stay at home mom with their three MK kids for the first five years as she worked on finishing her Ph.D. in Communications and took care of their growing family as they welcomed their fourth child in January of 2013.
 Their Texan son, Seth, was born in the Woman’s Hospital of Texas of Houston.